Velvox/lhl_capstone/README.md

 Given information we have today, learn what features improve stock price prediction of tomorrow, considering online sentiment.

 ## Key Learnings
-#### Adding sentiment to the model improved prediction acuraccy measurably, when used in a 14-day proof-of concept.
+#### Adding sentiment to the model improved prediction accuracy measurably, when used in a 14-day proof-of concept.

 ![Sentiment Feature Improvements](/imgs/prediction_results.png)